 For example, if you received a prize in May of this year, your 1099 should be mailed by January 31st of next year.

 Note that sponsors do not have to wait until January of the following year to send out their 1099-MISC forms.
-Some companies choose to send them shortly after awarding the prize, for example, or on a quarterly basis.
+Some companies choose to send them shortly after awarding the prize, for example, or on a schedule like once per quarter.

 What to Do If You Don't Receive a 1099 Form for Your Prize Win

-The IRS has the following to say about what to do if you do not receive an expected 1099 form:
+The IRS tells you what to do if you do not receive an expected 1099 form:

-"If you have not received an expected Form 1099 by a few days after that, contact the payer.
+"If you have not received an expected Form 1099 by a few days after (January 31st), contact the payer.
 If you still do not receive the form by February 15th, call the IRS for assistance at 800-829-1040."

 What to Do If Your 1099 Form Shows the Wrong Prize Value

-Remember that you only have to pay sweepstakes taxes on the fair market value (FMV) of your prize, which can be different from the value that the sweepstakes sponsor estimated when they offered the prize.
+Remember that you only have to pay sweepstakes taxes on the fair market value (FMV) of your prize, which can be different from the value that the sponsor estimated in the sweepstakes rules.